- Training - what does the IRB require?

 - "Let the IRB Staff Come to You!": Researchers can arrange for 1-on-1 or group sessions

-- For research participants, patients, and others interested in medical practice research - a new resource on the Spectrum website: Research on Medical Practices (ROMP) and ROMP Videos.
+- For research participants, patients, and others interested in medical practice research - Spectrum Education & Training.

 - Does My Project Need IRB Review? ()

-- Determination of Human Subject Research Application () This form should be submitted in eProtocol as a Human Subjects Research (HSR) Determination.
+- Determination of Human Subject Research Application () This form must be submitted in eProtocol as a Human Subjects Research (HSR) Determination.